RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 }
 ```

 In this code, we added an array as the value of our cache.
-It contains the response body and a timestamp for when the cache has been hydrated.
+It contains the response body and a timestamp for when the cache has been filled.

 When we read the cache, we will also check if the lifetime of the cache is more than a minute.